orien/bean-matchers/readme.md

 a no-args constructor exist.
 Getters and setters are correctly defined for each property.
 Properties are compared in `equals`, influence the generated `hashCode`, and are present in the output of the `toString` method.

+Special attention has been given to the readability of these matchers.
+It is important that our tests describe the intent of the code being tested.

+Bean Matchers is released under the [BSD License](http://opensource.org/licenses/bsd-license).

 Quick Start
 -----------